 Only a few minutes down the road you will find the Carolina Premium Outlets which is the largest outlet center in Eastern NC, enjoy over 85 outlet shops with savings of 25% to 65% everyday.

 Simple Twist is a family owned café and bar featuring fresh, made from scratch food and drinks.
 They use locally grown produce and carry products from all over Johnston County and NC.
 They now have three locations in the county as well as a bottle shop and tap room in Downtown Smithfield.
 Kick back with a local craft beer and enjoy one of Chef Nate's twisted take on staples like the Twisted guacamole, served with blue cheese and bacon crumbles.

-To end your night take in a show at American Music Jubilee.
+To end your night take in a show at Live @ The Rudy Theatre.
 This Branson-style production entertains visitors and groups on 1-95 from New York to Miami with musical delights from '50's rock 'n' roll to classic and contemporary country, gospel, and a stirring patriotic tribute.
 The popular Christmas show starts early November and runs through the week of Christmas.